The Disc-structure space: Localisations of mapping spaces between operads

 \subsubsection{Applications to maps between $E_n$-operads}

 Here and henceforth, we write $E_n$ for any operad weakly equivalent to the operad of little $n$-discs (the unital version, so $E_n(0)\simeq*$).
-We consider $E_n$ via its dendroidal nerve as a dendroidal Segal space, denoted by the same symbol, and abbreviate its $T$-localisation (see \cref{sec:localisation-dendroidal-spaces}) by $E_n^T$.
-Since the spaces of $0$- and $1$-operations of $E_n$ are weakly contractible, \cref{prop:comparison-of-models} says that the derived mapping spaces between $E_n$-operads do not depend on whether we consider them as operads or dendroidal Segal spaces.
+As $E_n(1)\simeq\ast$, we can consider $E_n$ via the dendroidal nerve as a $1$-reduced dendroidal Segal space, denoted by the same symbol, and abbreviate its $T$-localisation (see \cref{sec:localisation-dendroidal-spaces}) by $E_n^T$. \cref{prop:comparison-of-models} says that the derived mapping spaces between $E_n$-operads do not depend on whether we consider them as operads or as $1$-reduced dendroidal Segal spaces.
 Keeping this in mind, we use Theorems~\ref{thm:truncated-operad-maps} and~\ref{thm:uncountability-for-general-operads} to prove the following two results:

 \begin{thm} Fix $n\ge1$ and $m\ge 3$, and a set of primes $T$.
 For $f\in\Map^h_{\le r}(E_n,E_{m})$ and $k\ge0$, the following holds: \begin{enumerate} \item the path component $\Map^h_{\le k}(E_n,E_{m})_f$ is nilpotent, \item the map $(r_T\circ(-))\colon \Map^h_{\le k}(E_n,E_{m})_f\ra \Map^h_{\le k}(E_n,E_{m}^T)_{r_T\circ f}$ is a $T$-localisation, \item the homotopy groups of $\Map^h_{\le k}(E_n,E_{m})_f$ are finitely generated. \end{enumerate} \end{thm}